A popular way to classify resistance training exercises is based on their impact and what area of the body they train.

 The purpose of isolation exercises is for you to accumulate extra training volume (sets) without getting too tired.

 Let’s take the lower body as an example.
-You can do two to three compound exercises for your glutes, hamstrings, and quadriceps and finish your session with isolation work (leg curls, leg extensions, calf raises, etc.) to drive more growth.
+You can do two to three compound exercises for your glutes, hamstrings, and quadriceps and finish your session with isolation work (leg curls, leg extensions, calf raises, and such) to drive more growth.

 2. Focus Your Attention On a Specific Area